 VICE CHAIRMANCharlotte Moore

-Charlotte Moore is Commissioning editor for documentaries at the BBC and is responsible for a broad range of films across all the channels from Welcome to Lagos, Between Life and Death, Terry Pratchett's Choosing to Die, Bruce Parry's Arctic, Lambing Live, The Agony and the Ecstacy, Poor Kids and The Bomb Squad.
+Charlotte Moore is the Controller of BBC One.
+Until June 2013 she was Commissioning editor for documentaries at the BBC and was responsible for a broad range of films across all the channels from Welcome to Lagos, Between Life and Death, Terry Pratchett's Choosing to Die, Bruce Parry's Arctic, Lambing Live, The Agony and the Ecstacy, Poor Kids and The Bomb Squad.
 Previously she was Head of Documentaries at IWC.

 Terry Back divides his work time between Grant Thornton International, where he is global head of Industries and Grant Thornton UK LLP, where he is a Partner in the Media and Entertainment group.
 He has worked with UK television businesses since the early '70s, when he met distributor Richard Price (for whom he still acts 40 years later).
 He works mainly with independent production and distribution businesses in television and film, from start ups through to public companies.